intivatechnologies/systems-delivery-team-bots/README.md

 -Clean build directory: `mvn clean`

 To compile and package the project into a JAR file, this runs the `clean`, `compile`, `test`, and `package` lifecycle phases.

+## pull request process
+This project supports the education of the development of chatGPT bots used for systems development.
+Therefore, it uses an industry-standard pull-request and review process highlighting changes committed under a team review setting.